cowrie/cowrie/docs/systemd/README.rst

 * Examine `/etc/systemd/system/cowrie.server` and ensure the paths are correct for your installation if you use non-standard file system locations.

-* Modify `etc/cowrie.cfg` to listen on ports via systemd:
+* Add entries to `etc/cowrie.cfg` to listen on ports via systemd.
+These must match your cowrie.socket configuration:

     [ssh]
     listen_endpoints = systemd:domain=INET6:index=0